 - Slip and falls

 - Negligent security

 Our Kentucky personal injury lawyers represent victims who suffered organ damage and work to hold the right parties accountable.
 These parties can include drivers, vehicle owners, property owners, physicians, nursing homes, and other individuals and businesses.

 Your organs are the part of the body that help you function.
 Organ damage can cause fatal injuries.
 Survivors often have a limited ability to enjoy life, family, and work as they did before the accident.
 They may need round-the-clock care and long-term medical treatment, including transplants.
 A transplant recipient will be on immunosuppressants (AKA, anti-rejection drugs) for the rest of his or her life, which means the victim may be more susceptible to other illnesses or injuries.
 In short, traumatic organ damage is a serious injury, and can have lifelong complications and needs.

-At Wilt & Associates, we take these needs and complications into account when we advocate on your behalf.
+At Wilt Injury Lawyers, we take these needs and complications into account when we advocate on your behalf.
 We can demand compensation for all your current and future damages, including: